Portrait Photography - Outcomes And Objectives

 That your customer is, almost always, the mother

-The importance of making the photography session into an event
+The importance of making the photography session into an event that’s enjoyable to all participants

 Great Portrait Photos Are About More Than Style

-Now let’s hope you won’t be undertaking a paid assignment without a considerable amount of confidence in your own abilities as a photographer to produce a well composed, appropriately exposed, sharp and emotive image.
+Let’s hope you won’t be undertaking a paid assignment without a considerable amount of confidence in your own abilities as a photographer to produce a well composed, appropriately exposed, sharp and emotive image.

 It’s not possibly to build a sense of rapport with your subjects unless you have gained some sense of mastery over such basic technical concerns.